-Accepting credit card payments is a must for every business, especially as more customers prefer to order online or purchase in-store using contactless payments.
-The fees associated with accepting card payments can be a large expense for your business.
-However, choosing the cheapest credit card processing solution based on your business volume and how you accept card payments, can significantly cut costs.
+Credit card processing is a must for every business, especially as more customers prefer to order online or purchase in-store using contactless payments.
+The fees associated with processing credit cards can be a large expense for your business.
+However, choosing the cheapest credit card processing company based on your business volume and how you accept card payments, can significantly cut costs.

 Based on our evaluation, the cheapest credit card processing for small businesses is:

-- Payment Depot: Cheapest merchant services for most businesses
+- Payment Depot: Cheapest credit card processing for most businesses

 - Stax by Fattmerchant: Best overall value for small businesses

-- Square: Cheapest credit card processing with no monthly fee
+- Helcim: Cheapest interchange plus processing with no monthly fee

-- PayPal: Cheapest payment processing for occasional sales
+- PayPal: Cheapest credit card processing for occasional sales

-Looking for something different?
-If you have a high-risk business, you’ll need to apply for a specialized high-risk merchant account.
+If you have a high-risk business (such as CBD sales or a history of chargebacks), you’ll need to apply for a specialized high-risk merchant account.
 We recommend PaymentCloud for low rates.
 Otherwise, see our choices for the best merchant accounts for small businesses.

 Phone Support Hours